Edgeberry/Edgeberry-Device-Hub/README.md

 - **Device Twin Service**
   - Maintains a "digital twin" for each device - a real-time mirror of its current state and desired configuration.
   - Tracks what you want each device to do (desired state) versus what it's actually doing (reported state), automatically syncing changes between your dashboard and devices.

-- **Device Registry Service**
+  - Exposes an internal D-Bus interface `io.edgeberry.devicehub.Twin1` under bus `io.edgeberry.devicehub.Twin` for Core to call.
+Not directly exposed to external clients.

-  - Your device inventory system that keeps track of all connected Edgeberry devices.
-Like a phonebook for your IoT fleet.
+See `documentation/alignment.md` for architecture and interface details, including D-Bus contracts.

-  - Records device information, connection history, and operational status so you always know what's connected and when it was last seen.
+### HTTP API Note (Twin)

-See `documentation/alignment.md` for architecture and interface details.
+- New endpoint in Core: `GET /api/devices/:id/twin` — returns desired/reported docs by calling Twin over D-Bus.

-## MQTT API
+## Internal MQTT (twin-service)

 | Topic | Direction | Description |
 | --- | --- | --- |